 I describe myself as an Existential therapist.
 You can read a little more about what that means here, but in a nutshell, I work with clients to explore meaning, reckon with loss and change, and understand identity.
-I also use Psychodynamic, Cognitive Behavioral and other techniques to help clients create and follow through on goals, learn to set healthy boundaries and communicate skillfully in relationships, and work with emotions.
+I also focus on the treatment of trauma.
+Currently, I'm in training for EMDR Therapy (Eye Movement Desensitization and Reprocessing), an evidence-based program for acute and chronic trauma.
+In addition, I use Psychodynamic, Cognitive Behavioral and other therapies to help clients get unstuck from repetitive thoughts, learn to set healthy boundaries and communicate skillfully in relationships, and work with strong emotions.

 What kinds of clients do you see?

-I work with clients with a variety of challenges, including major mental illnesses such as depression and anxiety, trauma and PTSD (including complex PTSD), dissociative disorders, chronic pain and chronic illness, grief and loss, relationship challenges, and end of life issues.
-I enjoy working with people on the Autism spectrum, and college students on particular millennial issues such as social and school related stresses.
-Additionally, I am well versed in LGBTQIA+ and Polyamorous cultures, and am dedicated to serving these populations.
+I work with adult clients individually as well as in groups.
+I see clients with a variety of challenges, including major mental illnesses such as depression and anxiety, trauma and PTSD (including complex PTSD), dissociative disorders, chronic pain and chronic illness, grief and loss, relationship challenges, and existential & spiritual issues.
+I enjoy working with people on the Autism spectrum, and college students on particular millennial issues.
+Additionally, I'm well versed in LGBTQIA+ and Polyamorous cultures, and am dedicated to serving these populations.

 What are your qualifications?

-I am a Licensed Mental Health Counselor in the state of Massachusetts, a designation that means my training emphasized direct client work above all else.
+Being a Licensed Mental Health Counselor (LMHC) in the Commonwealth of Massachusetts means my training emphasized direct client work above research & assessment.
 I received my Bachelors of Arts in Psychology from Cornell University in 2011, and my Masters of Arts in Psychology from William James College in 2014.
 Beginning in 2013, I have also completed several postgraduate trainings and seminars with the New England Center for Existential Therapy, or NECET (learn more).
-My clinical experience includes community mental health and psychiatric hospitals, hospice work, and college success programs.
+My clinical experience with adults includes community mental health and psychiatric hospitals, hospice work, and college success programs.

 How does payment work?